-Family-controlled and/or owner-managed companies have performed better than the main indices, something I have covered in this article.
+Family-controlled and/or owner-managed companies have performed better than the main indices.

 Worth mentioning is that Comcast tried to take over Disney in a hostile bid in 2004.
 The bid failed, but if Comcast succeeded it most likely would have turned out to be a fantastic acquisition.